jtremback/dogewand/README.md

 -* finish up db code for accounts
 -* tests
-* build routing code for tip claims
+-* build routing code for tip claims
 * write frontend code for extension and site
 * security audit
 * automatic wallet backup
 * scaling tweaks

 The extension can be built by running `gulp watch` in the root.
-Will be adding build scripts for the site as well.
+I will be adding build scripts for the site as well.

 ---